Maria Viktorovna: Reception and style

 Maria's ASMR videos are recognized as among the best and most popular on YouTube.
 In separate articles for The Washington Post, feature writer Caitlin Gibson called Maria "the premier celebrity of a controversial but increasingly recognized phenomenon" in 2014 and "YouTube’s preeminent ASMRtist" in 2019.
 Maria has additionally been described as "queen of the ASMR genre," and "widely known as the grande dame of ASMR."
-Her videos have been recommended by Irish Independent and Thrillist.
+Her videos have been recommended by the Irish Independent and Thrillist.

-Maria, herself, has said that she tries "to protrude a motherly, comforting atmosphere in my videos," and make her audience feel "safe and protected."
+Maria has said that she tries "to protrude a motherly, comforting atmosphere in my videos," and make her audience feel "safe and protected."
 She describes receiving thank-you messages from viewers with anxiety, stress, or sleep disorders.

 Personal life

+After divorcing her former partner, Maria met her husband, Darryl, through a Facebook group for ASMR content creators.
+The couple dated for five years, and married in September 2017.
+Maria gave birth to her first child, a daughter, in 2019.

-Maria was born on July 22, 1986, in Russia.
-She gave birth to her first child in 2019, and as of February 2020 resides in El Dorado County, California.
+As of February 2020, she resides in El Dorado County, California.
 She is a certified massage therapist and formerly lived in Baltimore, Maryland.
+She announced in a YouTube video on March 10, 2025, that she welcomed her second child, a boy, on March 3, 2025.